cyaguesa/SL-quant/README.md

 3- Replace the value of the `index` parameter in the `SL-quant.sh` script by `"data/index_my_species/genome_my_species.fa"`.

 #### Change the gene annotation file.
-1 - For now, SL-quant only supports [SAF annotation files](http://bioinf.wehi.edu.au/featureCounts/).
-Support for .gtf files is planned in the near future.
-Download or create one of those file `genes_my_species.SAF` for your species and save it into the `data` directory.
+1 - Download or create a [.gtf](https://genome.ucsc.edu/FAQ/FAQformat.html#format4) file `genes_my_species.gtf` for your species and save it into the `data` directory.

-2- Replace the value of the `gene_annotation` parameter in the `SL-quant.sh` script by `data/genes_my_species.SAF`.
+2- Replace the value of the `gene_annotation` parameter in the `SL-quant.sh` script by `data/genes_my_species.gtf`.

+3- Done !
+Now you can use SL-quant with your new species !

-## Identification of trans-splice sites
+## Identification of SL trans-spliced sites

-We designed SL-quant with the idea of quantifying SL trans-splicing events by genes but it is also possible to identify trans-splice sites at single nucleotide resolution from the output.
-Indeed, in single-end mode, the 5' end of the reads mapped after SL sequence trimming correspond to the position of the trans-splice sites.
+We designed SL-quant with the idea of quantifying SL trans-splicing events by genes but it is also possible to identify trans-spliced sites at single nucleotide resolution from the output.
+Indeed, in single-end mode, the 5' end of the reads mapped after SL sequence trimming correspond to the position of the trans-spliced sites.
 The folowing lines describe such analysis applied to the SL1 trans-splicing only.

 #### sort remapped bam files